Peter Schickele Concert Schedule

 concerts using the links and phone numbers below before arriving at

 the hall, as from time to time a concert may disappear in a

 |August 5, 2016, Friday at 3:30 p.m.

-“Shakespeare on the Esopus”, part of the Phoenicia International
+“Shakespeare on the Esopus” program in the Phoenicia International

 ||Main Stage Phoenicia Park

 announced in early August.
 Keep watching this space, or sign